rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 ### Kernels and Flop Counts
 1. SAXPY / AXPY

-   The first kernel studied is*SAXPY (Single-Precision A·X Plus Y).
-This operation performs a streaming multiply and add on each element, with the form `y[i] = a * x[i] + y[i]`.
-Each iteration carries out one floating-point multiply and one floating-point add, giving a total of 2 FLOPs per element.
-Because the kernel accesses both input and output vectors, the arithmetic intensity is relatively low, and performance is quickly influenced by memory bandwidth.
+   The first kernel is SAXPY (Single-Precision A·X Plus Y).
+The operation is `y[i] = a * x[i] + y[i]`.
+Each step does one multiply and one add.
+This equals 2 FLOPs per element.
+The kernel reads from x, updates y, and writes back to y.
+The arithmetic intensity is low, so memory bandwidth strongly affects performance.

 ```c++
 void saxpy(float a, const float* x, float* y, size_t n) {